eitangueron/DJavascript/README.md

 2. Express (Node.js), Mongoose (MongoDB).
 3. Motion detection library (see link below)

-## Challanges
+## Challenges
 1. My first group project - collaborating was challenging
 2. Motion detection - I scanned the web for a long while to find a good library for my need.
-First I found a ML lib which helps me detect users skeleton - problem was that it could detect as accurate as users wrists and not fingers, so i continued - and found this lib which compares image pixles, beacuse of the assumption that a computer is mostly steady I decided to it's ok for my usage.
+First I found a ML lib which helps me detect users skeleton - problem was that it could detect as accurate as users wrists and not fingers, so i continued - and found this lib which compares image pixels, beacuse of the assumption that a computer is mostly steady I decided to it's ok for my usage.
 (Had to debug it a bit as well haha)

 ## To Do:
 1. Fix DB bug - no space in between sounds (as live session has)